Youssef-Najjarine/Anime-Fans/README.md

 **Stretch features:**

--Users can create a profile
+- Users can create a profile

--Users can edit reviewed animes and favorited animes
+- Users can edit reviewed animes and favorited animes

--Users can delete reviewed animes and favorited animes
+- Users can delete reviewed animes and favorited animes